 TRU Student Union (TRUSU) has included international students under the Health and Dental plan.
 It is mandatory for students in 9 credits or more, except short-term exchange students and visiting students.
 The fee is CAD$248/year and it will be charged to your account.
 It covers you from September 1 - August 31 each year.
 For more information,or to determine if you are eligible for an opt-out, visit the TRUSU website.
 For Summer 2018 semester new student, you will need to opt-in at TRUSU counter in Campus Activity Centre on the first floor.

 Get your immigration documents in order.
 Before leaving for Canada, make sure that you have your Passport, Temporary Resident Visa or Electronic Travel Authorization (eTA) (if you require one), and an up-to-dated TRU admission letter.

 You must report to Canada Immigration at the Port of Entry (airport) upon arrival in Canada.
 Do not leave the airport until your passport has been stamped and dated by an immigration officer and you have obtained your Study Permit (if applicable).

 It is recommended that International students bring their immunization records with them to Canada.
 The immunization records are very valuable when seeing a doctor in Canada.
 It saves the student from having to undergo unnecessary tests and paying for the associated costs.

-If you need to request for a refund or defer your admission to another semester, send an email to firstname.lastname@example.org on or before the first day of summer semester classes, May 7, 2018.
+If you need to request for a refund or defer your admission to another semester, please select and complete the deferral/refund form applicable to you and send this form to email@example.com on or before the first day of summer semester classes, May 7, 2018 (Monday).
 If we do not hear from you by this date, you risk forfeiting your fees.
+Thank you.

 Other Useful Resources

-New International Student Orientation information for Summer 2018 will be posted when it's available.
+New International Student Orientation information for Summer 2018 can be viewed here.

 TRU World YouTube channel